flipt-io/flipt/docs/concepts.md

 ## Distributions

-Distributions allow you to rollout different variants of your flag to percentages of your userbase based on your rules.
+Distributions allow you to rollout different variants of your flag to percentages of your user base based on your rules.

 Let's say that instead of always showing the `blue` variant to your `new-users` segment, you want to show blue to 30% of `new-users`, `red` to 10%, and `green` to the remaining 60%.
 You would accomplish this using rules with distributions: